Preuss School: Facilities

-From its conception, it was decided that it would be best for the school to be sited on the UCSD campus.
-An early CREATE report authored by Bud Mehan stated that "operating on university grounds acts to integrate students into the culture of learning associated with a university campus" and that this location allows for "UCSD students serve as role models for the students they tutor."
+From its conception, it was decided that it would be best for the school to be situated on the UCSD campus.
+An early CREATE report authored by Bud Mehan stated that "operating on university grounds acts to integrate students into the culture of learning associated with a university campus" and that this location allows for "UCSD students to serve as role models for the students they tutor."
 Despite this goal, finding available space on UCSD's campus for a full high school facility proved challenging.
 For the first year of its existence, Preuss was housed on the campus of the Thurgood Marshall College, in a temporary bungalow facility known as "La Casa", surrounded by eucalyptus trees and within walking distance of UCSD's main library, Geisel Library.